henschkowski/django-python3-ldap_with_authorization/README.rst

 django-python3-ldap
 ===================

-**django-python3-ldap** provides a Django LDAP user authentication backend.
+**django-python3-ldap-with-atz** provides a Django LDAP user authentication backend that is based on **django-python3-ldap**, with some lines added for authorization using LDAP roles/groups.
 Python 3.6+ is required.

 Features